 - Your default browser will be opened with the URL http://localhost/phplessons/index.php .
 The output “Hello World!” will be displayed in your browser.

-- XAMPP is the acronym for X-cross platform, Apache, MySQL, PHP and Perl
+- The XAMPP full form is X-cross platform, Apache, MySQL, PHP and Perl

 - A PHP editor is a program that allows you to write PHP code within the shortest possible time and allows you to debug your syntax errors at design time.